mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-keyboard-teleop.rst

 This page describes how to run a quick test, which verifies that the Jackal robot has been set up appropriately.
-It verifies that the |ros| middleware is working and that the onboard computer of the Jackal robot can communicate with the Motor Control Unit (MCU).
+It verifies that the ROS 2 middleware is working and that the onboard computer of the Jackal robot can communicate with the Motor Control Unit (MCU).